 There are no overdraft fees or minimum balance requirements.
 The Cash Reserve is a high yield cash account with funds deposited across several banks.

 Those are our four top investment apps for people who are just starting out with investing.

 While Acorns, Stash, and SoFi are best for beginners, other great finance apps are on the market and might offer more features.

 Once you have some experience in building your portfolio, you may want to branch out and try other financial apps.

 Shop around the market and find one that suits you.
 Make sure to look at the app charges and the trading fees for buying and selling stocks.
 Many will offer no fees or a 0.25% annual fee.

-But as far as getting your feet wet, try any of these three great apps and begin the journey of building your wealth to gain financial freedom.
+But as far as getting your feet wet, try any of these four great apps and begin the journey of building your wealth to gain financial freedom.